-Volunteers park in the Employee Parking Deck.
+Volunteers are encouraged to park in the Employee Parking Deck to allow spaces for our patients, families and visitors.

-- Monday through Friday, 8:00 am 4:30 pm - Monday through Friday, after 4:30 pm and weekends - volunteers may park in the Visitor parking lot for free.
+- Monday through Friday, 8:00 am - 4:30 pm - Monday through Friday, after 4:30 pm and weekends - volunteers may park in the Visitor parking lot for free.

-Sign-In Hours
+Sign-In Hours Why?

-Why?

-• Liability, accountability, acknowledgment of service hours, verification of service for references / school / or tax purposes.
+Liability, accountability, acknowledgment of service hours, verification of service for references / school / or tax purposes.